Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Summary

 \section{Summary}

-This study presents a systematic benchmark of nine state-of-the-art uMLPs through evolutionary crystal structure prediction.
+This study presents a systematic benchmark of nine state-of-the-art uMLPs \RR{and three legacy models} through evolutionary crystal structure prediction.
 Unlike traditional testing frameworks that often rely on libraries of commonly observed high-symmetry structures, our protocol probed the models’ readiness for practical unconstrained explorations that have a track record in the accelerated discovery of new thermodynamically stable prototypes~\cite{ak47,ak51}.
 By focusing on multicomponent materials, we evaluated the uMLPs' ability to describe diverse bonding mechanisms and complex ground states.
 The inclusion of three compounds with recently proposed ground states, Li$_3$Sn, Pd$_5$Sn$_3$, and MgB$_3$C$_3$, further tested whether out-of-the-box uMLPs can handle configurations absent from their training sets.

-The results reveal an impressive level of predictive maturity across the latest generation of models.
-With the exception of the earliest architecture, the considered uMLPs successfully managed unconstrained searches, locating ground states for most compounds (see Table~\ref{main} and Fig. \ref{metrics}).
+The results reveal an impressive level of predictive maturity across \RR{modern uMLPs}.
+With the exception of the earliest architecture \RR{(MG)}, the considered uMLPs successfully managed unconstrained searches, locating ground states for most compounds (see Table~\ref{main} and Fig. \ref{metrics}).
 The remarkably low rate of unphysical artifacts indicates that current training sets provide a robust baseline for inorganic chemistry.
-AgClO$_4$ was the sole compound where all models struggled due to insufficient sampling of specific oxygen bonding environments.
+AgClO$_4$ was the sole compound where all models struggled\RR{, likely} due to insufficient sampling of specific oxygen bonding environments.

-Our combined qualitative and quantitative analysis shown in Table~\ref{main} and Fig.~\ref{metrics} and summarized in Table~\ref{all} allows for a more contextual understanding of model behavior that simple accuracy metrics cannot capture alone.
-The specific success rates should be interpreted cautiously because evolutionary exploration is stochastic, but the accumulated data set, comprising over two million uMLP local relaxations and more than seven thousand DFT calculations, is large enough to make these trends identifiable.
-For example, EQ has the second-lowest ranking RMSE, yet its evolutionary searches generated considerably larger pools of low-symmetry candidate structures, suggesting that not reaching the ground states for two compounds was not accidental.
-At the other end of the accuracy spectrum, MG exhibits RMSE values typical of smaller uMLPs and within the DFT systematic spread, but proved singularly ineffective in nearly all unconstrained runs.
+\RR{Our combined analysis of over three million uMLP local relaxations and more than ten thousand DFT calculations summarized in Table~\ref{all} allows for a more contextual understanding of model behavior that a single accuracy metric cannot capture alone.
+For example, EQ{$^*$} has the second-lowest ranking RMSE, yet it generated numerous redundant candidates with an average GSM of $13.4\pm9.4$, and, therefore, has limited practical value for evolutionary searches.
+At the other end of the accuracy spectrum, MG exhibits RMSE values typical of smaller uMLPs and comparable to the DFT systematic spread, but proves to be singularly ineffective in nearly all unconstrained runs.}